- Uses Garlic Allin - an interesting ingredient

 - Even allin is dosed low

 There really isn’t much good we can say about Testo Beast.
+It’s surprising to us that this is such a popular product in the UK right now.
 There are so few active, proven ingredients in this supplement that we think it’s a push to call it a testosterone booster!
 Ginkog biloba increases blood flow.
 Fenugreek does improve libido, but we have absolutely no idea how much we get per serving.
 Tribulus Terrestris is completely ineffective for increasing testosterone levels, as is pretty much every other ingredient in here!

 All-in-all, Testo Beast is not much of a testosterone booster.
 There isn’t one ingredient in here that we consider a ‘big hitter’.
 The only thing that might make a difference is the garlic extract, which can lower cortisol levels.
 But a tiny dose of a common food doesn’t do it for us unfortunately.
 It certainly doesn’t justify the £20 price tag!